Omohundro Institute Fellowships

 - Omohundro Institute-NEH Postdoctoral Fellowship—a two-year residential postdoctoral fellowship in any area of early American studies.
 This fellowship is awarded annually.

-- George III Archives Project—a two month-long fellowships for research on trans-Atlantic and early American topics in the Georgian papers collection at Windsor Castle.
+- George III Archives Project—for two scholars, one-month-long fellowships for research on transatlantic and early American topics in the Georgian Papers collection at Windsor Castle.

 - Scholars’ Workshop—a two-week workshop for six untenured scholars to work both as a group and individually with Institute editors and staff on either a manuscript chapter or a journal article in progress.